UKPLab/sentence-transformers/examples/training/paraphrases/README.md

 In our paper [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813) we showed that paraphrase dataset together with [MultipleNegativesRankingLoss](https://www.sbert.net/docs/package_reference/losses.html#multiplenegativesrankingloss) is a powerful combination to learn sentence embeddings models.

-You can find here: [NLI - MultipleNegativesRankingLoss](https://www.sbert.net/examples/training/nli/README.html#multiplenegativesrankingloss) more information how the loss is be used.
+You can find here: [NLI - MultipleNegativesRankingLoss](https://www.sbert.net/examples/training/nli/README.html#multiplenegativesrankingloss) more information how the loss can be used.

 In this folder, we collect different datasets and scripts to train using paraphrase data.